 Although initial estimates claimed that demixing should not occur even on the colder $\sim$255\,K sub-Neptune K2-18 b \citep{gupta_miscibility_2024}, independent modeling exploration suggested that both K2-18 b and TOI-270 d could experience demixing \citep{howard_possibility_2025}.
-However, the latter work described the behavior of water in the interior of the planet using an equation of state \citep{more_new_1988} that has been superseded by more recent prescriptions \citep{mazevet_ab_2019}.
+However, both were impacted by critical parameter space or model setup limitations.
+The first exploration of K2-18 b \citep{gupta_miscibility_2024} only considered low-metallicity, H/He-dominated conditions -- neglecting the compositional dependence of planetary thermal structures.
+The latter work \citep{howard_possibility_2025} described the behavior of water in the interior of the planet using an equation of state \citep{more_new_1988} that has been superseded by more recent prescriptions \citep{mazevet_ab_2019}.
 The differences in the predicted temperatures in sub-Neptune interiors, using the updated adiabatic gradients, range from hundreds to more than 1000K \citep{aguichine_mass-radius_2021,howard_possibility_2025}.
-Further, although the impact of using real atmosphere models, compared to predictions from profiles combining adiabats with parameterized profiles for the upper radiative regions, was shown to have important impacts on predicting sub-Neptune radii and their thermal evolution, especially for metal-rich compositions \citep{aguichine_evolution_2024}.
-Yet, no modeling effort has yet used fully self-consistent radiative-convective atmosphere models coupled with interior models to assess the susceptibility of sub-Neptune envelopes to demixing across the mass-radius diagram.
+Further, using self-consistent radiative-convective atmosphere models, compared to predictions from profiles combining adiabats with parameterized profiles for the upper radiative regions (as in \citealp{howard_possibility_2025}), was shown to have important impacts on predicting sub-Neptune radii and their thermal evolution, especially for metal-rich compositions \citep{aguichine_evolution_2024}.
+Yet, no modeling effort has yet used such radiative-convective models for the atmosphere thermal structure coupled with interior models to assess the susceptibility of sub-Neptune envelopes to demixing across the mass-radius diagram.